 The 23-year-old patient below complained of back pain, neck pain, difficulty participating in athletic activities, and the asymmetry of her breasts.
-She underwent a “short scar,” vertical breast reduction by Dr. Forsberg and experienced complete relief of her physical symptoms.
+She underwent a “short scar,” vertical breast reduction and experienced complete relief of her physical symptoms.
 She is now extremely happy with the shape, symmetry, and appearance of her breasts.

 What can I expect in terms of scarring?

-Dr. Forsberg has extensive training in the latest “short scar” techniques of vertical breast reduction and prefers this operation for most of his patients when they are appropriate anatomical candidates.
+Our surgeons have extensive training in the latest “short scar” techniques of vertical breast reduction and prefers this operation for most of his patients when they are appropriate anatomical candidates.
 The scar for this technique is generally limited to around the areola and down the center of the breast in a lollipop configuration.
 This technique has the added benefit of providing a significant reshaping of the remaining breast tissue to give a perkier and more youthful appearance to the breast that is longer lasting than some other methods of breast reduction.

 In some cases when there is a significant excess of tissue that needs to be removed or a very high degree of droopiness to the breast, the “anchor scar” pattern may be required.
 This more traditional technique involves a scar across the bottom fold of the breast in addition to the scar around the areola and down the center of the breast.